Mass COVID-19 testing in Bismarck yields few positives; cases mount in Bismarck-Mandan nursing homes

 Cases are beginning to mount in nursing homes in Bismarck-Mandan after recent testing, as well.
 There are now a total of 25 cases in six long-term care facilities in the metro area, including 10 at Sunset Drive Prospera Community in Mandan, seven at Touchmark in Bismarck and five at Miller Pointe Prospera Community in Mandan, according to state data.

 The Sunset Drive cases include six in residents and four in staff, and the Miller Pointe cases all are in staff members, the facilities told the Tribune.
-Touchmark did not immediately provide a breakdown.
-The state health department does not provide a breakdown, "to protect privacy of the residents and workers," according to the North Dakota Joint Information Center.
+The Touchmark cases are in two residents and five staff, according to the facility.

 No new coronavirus cases were reported Thursday in either Burleigh or Morton counties.
 The state has reported a total of 33 positive cases in Burleigh-Morton since Saturday, raising Burleigh's total to 102 and Morton's to 35.